-Make yourself at home in one of the 33 air-conditioned rooms featuring minibars and flat-screen televisions.
-Satellite programming and DVD players are provided for your entertainment, while complimentary wireless Internet access keeps you connected.
+Make yourself at home in one of the 33 individually decorated guestrooms, featuring minibars and flat-screen televisions.
+Wired and wireless Internet access is complimentary, while DVD players and satellite programming provide entertainment.
 Private bathrooms have designer toiletries and hair dryers.
-Conveniences include safes and desks, and you can also request rollaway/extra beds.
+Conveniences include phones, as well as safes and desks.

 Rec, Spa, Premium Amenities

 Take in the views from a garden and make use of amenities such as complimentary wireless Internet access and a fireplace in the lobby.